LSeu-Open/AIEnhancedWork/README.md

 > **Balancing the benefits of AI with an awareness of these potential drawbacks is crucial.
 Taking appropriate measures to mitigate risks is essential for successful integration into workflows.**
 >
 > To effectively mitigate risks associated with generative AI technologies, it's essential to have a solid understanding of their fundamentals.
 By educating yourself, you'll be better equipped to identify and correct errors and biases, ensuring more accurate and reliable results.
-> Microsoft offers [helpful lessons](https://microsoft.github.io/generative-ai-for-beginners/#/) on this subject that can provide you with valuable knowledge.

 <br>